ourobin2/NeuroCuts_robin/README.md

 NeuroCuts is a deep RL algorithm for generating optimized packet classification trees.
 See the [preprint](https://arxiv.org/abs/1902.10319) for an overview.

+## What this fork is for

+It took me a while to make NeuroCuts mid-2019 code work in October 2022.
+This repository's purpose is to make the setup easier (e.g. for results reproduction or whatever).

 ## Running NeuroCuts

 You can train a NeuroCuts policy for the small `acl5_1k` rule set using the following command.
 This should converge to an memory access time of 9-10 within 50k timesteps: